…The Journey Begins with a Humble Step Downward…

 The manuscript swiftly digs deep into themes brought up in the series, yet presents them more as a continual message specifically for daily reflection (hence its journalistic appearance).
 It can be printed as a hard copy as well as viewed through various devices.

 Jedisode (Starting March 2020)

-Jedisode is a brand new audio series created for those who have grasped the Jedihood message although need further guidence as they consider scripture.
+Jedisode is a brand new audio series created for those who grasp the Jedihood message although need further guidance while considering scripture.
 Similar to the Jedihood Message, the series provides continual reflection while being presented in audio (instead of written) format.

-Given Jedisode is a work in progess, stay tuned as message matures.
+Given Jedisode is a work in progress, stay tuned as message matures.

 Swordfire — Video Series (May 2017 – October 2017)

 This particular series is for those who have recently transitioned away from fictional thinking and are finally ready to delve into scripture.
 Many themes from the previous resources are presented again yet with a much more mature tone.

 The task of Swordfire is to help certain people get back to having an intimate relationship with the Father, pointing towards scripture with a renewed spirit and purpose.